NASCAR 09

 NASCAR 09 is the twelfth simulation installment in the EA Sports NASCAR series and the sequel to 2007 game NASCAR 08.
-It is developed by EA Tiburon and released on the PlayStation 2, PlayStation 3, Xbox 360 and mobile phones in North America on June 10, 2008.
-Jeff Gordon is the cover athlete for NASCAR 09.
+It is developed by EA Tiburon and released on the PlayStation 2, PlayStation 3, and Xbox 360 in June 2008, and for mobile phones in September of the same year.
+Jeff Gordon is the cover athlete for NASCAR 09 for the first time since NASCAR 06: Total Team Control.
 Through the career mode, "Chase for the NASCAR Sprint Cup", Gordon leads a mentoring program, a new feature offered in NASCAR 09.
-This is also the third EA Sports NASCAR video game to appear on a handheld system for Mobile phone version.

-Electronic Arts moved the PlayStation 2 game development to a new studio in North Carolina to be able to get better information with the NASCAR teams in an attempt to improve the game.
-The PlayStation 3 and Xbox 360 versions of the game were still made at the old studio.

-Due to the development team using certain resources to work on key features in the game, no car manufacturers were present in this year's title.

-This is the last NASCAR game to be produced by EA for the original platforms.
+This is the last NASCAR game to be produced by EA for the original platforms before their exclusive license with NASCAR expired.
 In 2009, NASCAR Kart Racing was released, replacing any 2009 installment for the annual series.
 It was EA's last game before their exclusive license with NASCAR expired.

-Remaining other EA SPORTS games like Madden NFL Football, EA SPORTS FIFA, NHL, NBA LIVE, NCAA Football, Rory McIlroy PGA TOUR, SSX and EA SPORTS UFC.

-For game players in Canada, while the game was still released only in English, the instruction manual and box cover were bilingual, with text in both English and French.

-This is the earliest that EA has released a NASCAR game, as NASCAR 08 was released in July of the previous year while NASCAR 09 saw a June release.

 This was also the last NASCAR game for the PlayStation 2.

 Features

 Jeff Gordon mentors the player in the new "Chase for the NASCAR Sprint Cup" career mode that has a completely revamped 3D menu interface.
 With Jeff's help, the player signs contracts, builds their reputation, and earns performance points by winning in the NASCAR Whelen Modified Tour (PlayStation 2 only), NASCAR Craftsman Truck Series, the NASCAR Nationwide Series, and the NASCAR Sprint Cup Series.
 One new feature in NASCAR 09 is "Own The Track".
 This allows the player to compete against friends or other gamers and own all 22 tracks in the Sprint Cup Series.
 Also new is the new "Sprint Driver Challenge", in which the player complete challenges in all sorts of situations to earn rep and performance points.
 In the game there are two driving styles available for the player to choose from: Normal and Pro.
 The Pro driving style is more suited for experienced players, while the Normal mode is better suited for beginners.
+The game also allows the driver to build his own car from the ground up.
+Over one million setup combinations are available to make the car handle better and run faster.